Jiro Horikoshi: Post-war

 After the war, Horikoshi participated in the design of the YS-11 with Hidemasa Kimura.
 He subsequently left Mitsubishi and taught at educational and research institutions.
 From 1963 to 1965, he was a lecturer at the University of Tokyo's Institute of Space and Aeronautics, and was subsequently a professor at the National Defense Academy from 1965 to 1969.
 Between 1972 and 1973, he was a professor of the Faculty of Engineering of Nihon University.

-In 1956, Horikoshi collaborated on a book about the Zero with Okumiya Masatake, a general in the JASDF and a former Imperial Navy commander who had led Zero fighter squadrons during the war.
+In 1956, Horikoshi collaborated on a book about the Zero with Masatake Okumiya, a general in the JASDF and a former Imperial Navy commander who had led Zero fighter squadrons during the war.
 The book was published in the US in 1956 as Zero: The Story of Japan's Air War in the Pacific.

 Later life

 In semi-retirement by the early 1970s, he served as an advisor to the society of Japanese aircraft constructors, and continued to receive letters from aircraft enthusiasts around the world.
 On a trip to New York, he travelled to Long Island and stayed in the Garden City Hotel, where Charles Lindbergh had spent the night before his solo trans-Atlantic flight in 1927.

 In the 1973 autumn honours list, Horikoshi was awarded the Order of the Rising Sun, Third Class, for his achievements.
 His memoir regarding the development of the Zero was published in Japan in 1970, and was translated by the University of Washington Press as Eagles of Mitsubishi: The Story of the Zero Fighter, which was published in English in 1981.

 Horikoshi died of pneumonia in a Tokyo hospital on 11 January 1982, aged 78.
 His obituary was covered in several major newspapers around the world.
 He was posthumously promoted to the fourth rank in the order of precedence.
 He was survived by five children, none of whom pursued a career in aircraft design or engineering.